 5. Burpees: The common regression for these is to avoid going all the way down to the ground, and also step-back into the plank instead of jumping the feet back.
 This may work fine when your belly is smaller (provided your body is in neutral alignment and you understand proper core activation), but as your belly grows, you’ll need to eliminate the plank-like position altogether.
 Instead, the Reach Down & Up (from above) is an excellent alternative.

 6. Jump Lunges: These should be avoided throughout pregnancy due to the effects of relaxin.
 Even if your body is accustomed to this movement and you haven’t been feeling the effects of relaxin much, because the effects of relaxin continue to increase, it’s best not to take the risk.
 There are plenty of other beneficial exercises.
-Instead, remove the impact and focus on Reverse Lunges.
-These are far more beneficial than jump lunges during pregnancy because they help build single-leg strength, which is important for managing the excess weight you’ll be carrying.
-Watch the video below for proper technique tips.
-Note our recommendation on the forward trunk lean to increase glute activation on the standing leg.
+For example, you could remove the impact and focus on Reverse Lunges.
+Or, if these are challenging to do at a quicker pace, try Knee Repeaters.
+They really get your heart pumping, and you can increase the challenge by going lower on your supporting leg.
+This is a very customizable movement that will really help you “feel the burn” if you want it!

 You can use these go-to moves in place of any other cardio move as well.
 Remember, when in doubt, it’s better not to risk it with impact or movements that could elevate IAP too much.
 Also, it’s best to prioritize strength training above all else because you will need greater strength to carry around the increased weight.
 So, you could always swap in a strength move if you don’t feel comfortable doing the cardio option the instructor gives.